Image Source: @neyhairs_

-If you can totally relate to where I’m coming from, I’ll share with you some hacks that have helped to reduce the appearance of my flakes while still keeping by braids looking pretty darn good.
+If you can relate to where I’m coming from, I’ll share with you some hacks that have helped to reduce the appearance of my flakes while still keeping my braids looking pretty darn good.

 Before the braids:

 Deep condition your hair.
 Ever since you can remember, you probably knew it was essential to condition your hair.
 But, it’s even more crucial to deep condition it, no less than a couple of times a month.
 By applying a thicker conditioner (something along the lines of a hair mask) and letting it sit for 30-60 minutes before rinsing it out, not only do you help to protect your tresses from experiencing heat damage, but it also helps to replace any proteins (and moisture) your hair may have lost.
-When it comes to prepping your hair for braids, deep conditioning will give your hair softness and strength, and your scalp the extra pampering that it needs while your tresses are in a protective style for the next several weeks.
+When prepping your hair for braids, deep conditioning will give your hair softness and strength and your scalp the extra pampering needed while your braids are in a protective style for the next several weeks.

 Exfoliate your scalp.
-If you struggle with dandruff, there are two main things that cause it.
+If you struggle with dandruff, two main things cause it.
 One is a type of yeast called Malassezia.
 The second reason is connected to it.
-When the yeast irritates your scalp, it causes the cells on your scalp to grow at an accelerated rate which leads to lot of itchy and sometimes sticky flakes.
+When the yeast irritates your scalp, it causes the cells on your scalp to grow at an accelerated rate, which leads to a lot of itchy and sometimes sticky flakes.
 Something that will help to reduce this is massaging your scalp with a mixture of baking soda and a few drops of lavender oil.
 The granules in the baking soda will remove the flakes, plus baking soda will help to restore the pH balance on your scalp so that the yeast has a more difficult time surviving.
-Lavender oil will also keep the dandruff at bay while soothing your scalp in the process.
-Just make sure to exfoliate your scalp on newly washed hair, about 2-3 days before your braiding appointment.
+Lavender oil will also keep the dandruff at bay while soothing your scalp.
+Exfoliate your scalp on newly washed hair about 2-3 days before your braiding appointment.

 Image Source: @black_hair_court